eclipse-packaging/packages/RELEASING.md

 - [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) is green.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.
 - [ ] Check that packages containing incubating projects have that information reflected in Help -> About dialog.
 See near the end of build output for report of check-incubating.sh script.
     - `-incubation` and ` (includes Incubating components)` are not used in packageMetaData anymore (See [Bug 564214](https://bugs.eclipse.org/bugs/show_bug.cgi?id=564214))
-- [ ] Update the "new and noteworthy" version numbers: (Normally only done on M3 and RCs, requires https://projects.eclipse.org/releases/ to have been updated/created for the release)
+- [ ] On RC2 check "new and noteworthy" version numbers - If any N&N are out of date, remove the N&N entries and notify the corresponding package maintainer.
     - [ ] Search for ` url=` (notice the blank before url) in `epp.website.xml` to see which ones are contained in the different packages.
-    - [ ] Use global search and replace to update the version numbers at the end of the URLs.
     - [ ] Remember that some of the features will release new versions together with the new Eclipse release.
 Therefore using the _currently_ released version number may be wrong.
 Instead lookup the feature version [to be released with the release train](https://projects.eclipse.org/releases/).
 - [ ] Update the JustJ version - look for announcements, particularly from Ed to epp-dev
 - [ ] Update name of the release in strings with a "smart" global find&replace. *Be careful on M3 that the replace did not match the Eclipse project name M2E!* See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
 Use commit message like `[releng] Prepare repo for 2020-12 M1`.
 In particular, check: